lucylucy83/blog/content/Skin-care-routine.md

 ---
-title: Skin Care Tips For Your Body
+title: Skincare For Your Body
 date: 2019-05-14T08:46:10.000+00:00
 description: We’ve broken down a basic body care routine into five simple steps, and we’re sharing everything you need to know right here.
 Keep reading to find out the